joe7575/techage_modpack/techage/manuals/manual_ta4_EN.md

 ## Hydrogen

-Electrolysis can be used to split electricity into hydrogen and oxygen.
+Electrolysis can be used to split water into hydrogen and oxygen using electricity.
 On the other hand, hydrogen can be converted back into electricity with oxygen from the air using a fuel cell.
 This enables current peaks or an excess supply of electricity to be converted into hydrogen and thus stored.

-In the game, electricity can be converted back into electricity via the fuel cell using the electrolyzer in hydrogen and hydrogen.
+In the game, electricity can be converted into hydrogen using the electrolyzer and water.
+The hydrogen can then be converted back into electricity via the fuel cell.
 This means that electricity (in the form of hydrogen) can not only be stored in tanks, but also transported by means of the tank cart.

 However, the conversion of electricity into hydrogen and back is lossy.
 Out of 100 units of electricity, only 95 units of electricity come out after the conversion to hydrogen and back.